Mary visits schools

 |

 Students will see a hands-on demonstration of museum quality mining artifacts, showing how miners worked before electricity and power drills.
-Mary will explain how she conducted research for the novel and show students historical photos and newspaper articles.
+I talk about how I conducted research for the novel and show students historical photos and newspaper articles.
 Includes a question and answer period.

 Students will see a hands-on demonstration of museum quality mining artifacts, showing how miners worked before electricity and power drills.
-Mary will explain how she conducted research for the novel and show students historical photos and newspaper articles.
+I talk about how I conducted research for the novel and show students historical photos and newspaper articles.
 Includes a question and answer period.

 - 30-minute large group presentation or suitable for K-4 classrooms